MAX090706/RC-ORNITHOPTER/README.md

 For control, an **ESP32 microcontroller** was selected, paired with the **nRF24L01 radio module** for wireless communication.
 This enabled us to transmit control inputs remotely in real time.

 The components were carefully chosen to balance weight and functionality.
-Despite challenges with libraries and toolchains (ESP-IDF vs. Arduino IDE), the system now enables precise and smooth control of the gearbox and wing mechanism.
+Despite challenges with libraries and toolchains (ESP-IDF), the system now enables precise and smooth control of the gearbox and wing mechanism.

 <p align="center">
   <img src="Electronics/assets/electronics.jpg" alt="Electronics " width="40%">